Southern Utah battles 11 COVID-19 outbreaks at long-term care facilities

 The policy of the Utah Department of Health is to consider just one case in a resident as an outbreak.
 The facility stays on the coronavirus.utah.gov website list as having fewer than five cases for 14 days to ensure no other staff or residents become ill.
 After 14 days, the facility will be removed from the list if no other patients or employees get sick.

-Physician partners and the State and County health departments are working closely with the 10 other long-term care facilities in Washington and Iron Counties with outbreaks:
+Physician partners and the State and County health departments are working closely with the 10 other long-term care facilities in Washington and Iron Counties with outbreaks, according to state officials:

 - Red Cliffs Health and Rehab; 5 or more COVID-19 cases.